Text, images and the VStack, essential to create the bases of our applications in SwiftUI

 }

-It as well as all modifiers receive different builders which you are free to explore.
+Just like all modifiers, it receives different constructors which you are free to explore.

-Always remember to help you with the autocompletion and hints for parameters and view elements that xCode offers to develop your apps in SwiftUI and in general.
+Always remember to help yourself with the autocomplete and suggestions for parameters and view elements that Xcode offers to develop your applications in SwiftUI and in general.

 Conclusion